project

 Phase Three

-In this third phase of the Project, the project held a symposium on the Future of Regulation in the United States with research papers presented by major scholars and practitioners that will be published in a special issue of Nonprofit Policy Forum.
-We initiated questions on Urban’s Nonprofit Trends and Impacts survey to learn about interactions of nonprofits and government and the impact of regulations on nonprofit organizations.
-In addition, the Legal Compendium is being expanded with digital text of the statutes affecting nonprofits which will enable more detailed research on regulatory issues.
+In the third phase, the project held a symposium, “The Future of Regulation in the United States,” with research papers presented by scholars and practitioners that are available online at the journal Nonprofit Policy Forum.
+Those papers will be published in a special issue of the journal in early 2026.
+Questions about nonprofit regulation were added to Urban’s National Survey of Nonprofit Trends and Impacts to learn about interactions between nonprofits and government and the impact of regulations on nonprofit organizations.
+Those findings were first reported in a 2025 brief, “Nonprofits’ Contact with Offices or Agencies That Regulate Charities, 2024.”

 The Database